Leo the Lion (MGM): Tanner (1934–1956, 1963–1967)

 In 1934, MGM began producing its first full three-strip Technicolor film, Holland in Tulip Time (1934).
 Tanner, also trained by Mel Koontz, appeared on all Technicolor MGM films (1934–1956) and cartoons (1935–1958, 1963–1967, except for 1965's The Dot and the Line), replacing Telly and Coffee.
 The Wizard of Oz (1939) had the Oz scenes in color, but it had the opening credits, closing credits, and the Kansas scenes in sepia-toned black-and-white, so it used Jackie instead of Tanner.
 Third Dimensional Murder (1941) was shot in 3-D and in Technicolor, but it had the opening credits in black-and-white, so it also used Jackie instead of Tanner.
 The Picture of Dorian Gray (1945) and The Secret Garden (1949) both had brief color sequences, but were otherwise in black-and-white including their opening credits, so they used Jackie instead of Tanner as well.
 The Secret Garden, however, showed its "The End" title card and the cast list against a Technicolor background.
 The Long, Long Trailer (1954) and Forever, Darling (1956) use Tanner with Jackie's roar instead.
 Tanner roared three times in the logo; an extended version of this logo appeared on the Colortone Musicals shorts The Spectacle Maker and My Grandfather Clock (both 1934), Star Night at the Cocoanut Grove (1934), and several early James A. Fitzpatrick Traveltalks color shorts, with two additional roars from the lion.

 Tanner was MGM's third longest-lived lion to be used, for a total of 22 years.
 His first feature film appearance was before Sweethearts four years later, in 1938.
 He featured after Jackie, who was used for a total of 28 years, and the current lion, who has been retained for years.
 It is this version of the logo that was the most frequently used version throughout the Golden Age of Hollywood, although color did not really become the norm until the 1960s, and even then, many movies were still being made in black-and-white.

 In addition to being used as MGM's lion mascot, Tanner also made an appearance before the film Countdown for Zorro (1936), Three Stooges shorts Movie Maniacs (1936), Wee Wee Monsieur (1938), Three Missing Links (1938), You Nazty Spy (1940) and Hold That Lion!
 (1947).
 Also, between the mid-1940s and 1960s, MGM's cartoon studio would use Tanner's roar as a sound effect for many of their animated shorts.

 Tanner and Jackie were both kept in the change from Academy ratio films to widescreen CinemaScope movies in 1953, with Tanner for color movies and Jackie for black-and-white films.
-The logo was modified for this change; the marquee below the ribbon design was removed, and the company name was thus placed in a semi-circle above the ribbon.
+The logo was modified for this change; the marquee below the filmstrip design was removed, and the company name was thus placed in a semi-circle above the filmstrip.